DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Released in 2016, the Sony a6500 has been used by many photographers and filmmakers for the past three years, including me.

-As we approach 2020, I wanted to do a review on this camera and explain why, four years after its release, the Sony a6500 is still a great option for independent filmmakers looking for a mirrorless camera.
+As we approach 2020, I wanted to review this camera and explain why, four years after its release, the Sony a6500 is still a great option for independent filmmakers looking for a mirrorless camera.

 For personal projects, I have been shooting with the Sony a6500 for the past year and a half, and this camera continues to meet and surpass my expectations.